Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 	The next statement imports a module from the versatile [Matplotlib](https://matplotlib.org/) library and gives it the name `plt`.
 The remaining statements use Matplotlib's `imshow()` function to display the images.

-1. Confirm that the output resembles the following:
+1. Now run the cell and confirm that the output resembles the following:

 	![The first five people in the Olivetti dataset](media/show-faces.png)